danbischof/danbischof.github.io/_news/announcement_1.md

     <li> Very flexible.
 Please apply and we take it from there! </li>
     <li> <b> I'm unsure if I perfectly match your profile description...So maybe I should not apply? </b> </li>
     <li> No. You definitely should apply.
 Nobody is perfect, nobody is "the" perfect fit for a job advert. </li>
+    <li> <b> What are the topics I need to work/teach on? </b> </li>
+    <li> I kept the call very broad because I'm very open-minded what your research is about.
+Same goes for teaching.
+I care about your ideas and how meaningful these are to the current literature. </li>
+    <li> <b> Münster is a very nice city but I'm more of a Cologne person...So... </b> </li>
+    <li> Cologne is commutable from Münster.
+I myself live in Hamburg...But teaching is in presence and so is team-bulding and learning.
+I'm sure we will find a way to make it work. :) </li>
+    <li> <b> Do I need to work on questions related to the DEMNORM project? </b> </li>
+    <li> No. Collaborating with DEMNORM is an option, an opportunity.
+I won't judge your application based on whether or not you want to work with my Aarhus-based team. </li>
 </ul>